 As a junior in 2009-10, Grabau was named Second Team All-State by The Denver Post.

 Grabau began his high school career at Faith Christian High School, where he led his team to the Colorado 3A State Championship as both a freshman and sophomore.
 He was named First Team All-State in Class 3A by The Denver Post as a sophomore.
 He transferred to Boulder High for his junior and senior seasons.
 He was coached by Alan Schulz at Boulder High and Andrew Hasz at Faith Christian.

 Personal: Grabau was born on Nov.
 30, 1992 in Boulder, Colo., to Craig Grabau and Jody Miller.
-He has not declared a major.
+Riley is majoring in criminal justice at Wyoming.
 He has one brother, Chase, who was a senior on the Idaho State basketball team during the 2011-12 season.
 Riley was also recruited by Western Kentucky.